 The challenge of this procedure is to get the coil up to the aneurysm quickly and safely.
 That’s why Cerenovus created Cerepak™ Detachable Coils designed to embolize aneurysms from start to finish.

 The coils are shaped specifically to fill an aneurysm, and they also have a large volume, which allows them to fill the area faster.
-They received clearance from the U.S. Food and Drug Administration last year and are being introduced in physician offices now.
+They have been commercially available in the U.S. since 2023.

 Preventing strokes from happening in the first place